dineshgopal29/Wrangle_Data_Openstreet_SA_data/README.md

 #### Street Names
 Street names on the dataset have a good variations of names and abbreviations.
-I have used the script below to update the names with the standard names ane abbreviaitons.
+I have used the script and the name mapping dictionary below to update the names with the standard names ane abbreviaitons.

 ```
 # Address Name Mapping